What Is a VPS Server? Your Ultimate Guide to Virtual Private Servers

 Is VPS the same as a virtual server?

-VPSs are practically dedicated servers.
+VPSs essentially function as dedicated servers.
 Virtual machines use virtualization like intelligent host servers.

 Best VPS Hosting Plan